We practice what we preach

 Salting transforms deterministic hash functions into probabilistic constructions, ensuring identical inputs produce different outputs when paired with unique salts, thereby defeating precomputed attack vectors.

-These salt values are often stored together with that hash of the password on a table somewhere in a database and looks something like this:
+These salt values are often stored together with the hash of the password on a table somewhere in a database and looks something like this:

 user_idsaltpassword_hash